shpml/fundamentals/02_chapter/09_assessment.md

 # Unit 2 Homework: Git and GitHub Preparation

-As you move through the next several chapters, you will be charged with creating a memory card game as your final assignment from WDI Fundamentals.
+As you move through the next several chapters, you will be charged with creating a memory card game as your final assignment from WDI Fundamentals.*The memory game build should take you approximately 2 hours to complete.* This includes going through all of the individual unit exercises as you work towards the final game.
 Each chapter will introduce you to new tools and ideas, but it will be your job to figure out how to incorporate and use them to complete the assignment.
 In order to accomplish this, you will need to be able to access code that is located in GitHub's cloud.
 Follow the instructions below to get started!

 ## Exercise